 The latest Toyota Tundra debuted with an inline hybrid option that pairs a 3.5-litre twin-turbo V-6 engine with a transmission-mounted electric motor.
 This pairing, known as the i-FORCE MAX, produces up to 437 horsepower and 583 pound-feet of torque, which helps it tow up to 11,450 pounds.
 It can also haul up to 1,665 pounds of payload.

-While electric trucks are still too new for Clutch to have any pre-owned options in stock, we are always looking out for new, green inventory for our customers.
+While electric trucks are still too new for Clutch to have many pre-owned options in stock, we always look out for new, green inventory for our customers.
 Until then, we have a wide range of hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and battery electric vehicles (BEVs) in other segments, such as crossovers and sedans.

 You can feel confident buying your pre-owned green vehicles from Clutch because they’ve all been through a 210-point inspection and reconditioning process and include a 90-day or 6,000-km warranty.
 Plus, we offer a 10-day or 750-km test-own period.
 If you don’t love your clutch vehicle during this time, you can return or exchange it, no questions asked.